The Minimal Capsule Wardrobe Planning Mistakes You IgnoredThe Minimal Capsule Wardrobe Planning Mistakes You Ignored

 1. How many clothes should a minimal capsule wardrobe have?

-2. How do I choose the right colors for my capsule wardrobe?
+2. How do I choose the right colors for a capsule wardrobe?

 3. Can a capsule wardrobe work for different seasons?